 Laurent Degryse is one of our independent directors, a position he has held since April 2014.
 Mr. Degryse has been involved in the real estate development industry for over 20 years with a focus on real estate activities in Belgium.
 For the past five years he has been self-employed and engaged in real estate development and venture capital activities.
-In 2002, Mr. Degryse founded Urbis Development, a real estate development company located in Luxembourg, and served as its Managing Director until, in 2008, it created a joint venture with another real estate company, Herpain SA, and became Herpain Urbis.
+In 2002, Mr. Degryse founded Urbis Development, a real estate development company located in Luxemburg, and served as its Managing Director until, in 2008, it created a joint venture with another real estate company, Herpain SA, and became Herpain Urbis.

-From December 2007 through December 2015, he has served as the Managing Director of Hunza Ventures and Managing Partner of Hunza Management, affiliated venture capital companies based in Luxemburg that invest in technology and life science projects.
+Since December 2007 he has also served as the Managing Director of Hunza Ventures and Managing Partner of Hunza Management, affiliated venture capital companies based in Luxemburg that invest in technology and life science projects.
 In connection with his position at Hunza Ventures, he serves as a member of the supervisory board of Hunza Ventures II SCA SICAR, a fund raised by Hunza Ventures that is investing and raising capital for venture investments; and from December 2007 through June 2012 he served as a member of the supervisory board of Hunza Ventures SCA SPF, a fund that raised and fully invested €15 million in 14 venture investments.
 Mr. Degryse also manages his own portfolio of investments in Europe, Asia and the United States.

-In addition, Mr. Degryse has served as the chairman of the board of SoftKinetic International SA from 2008 to 2015.
-He was a director of Herpain Urbis Retail (from 2008 to 2015) and a director of Herpain Urbis (from 2007 to 2013) and Herpain Enterprise (from 2008 to 2013).
+In addition, Mr. Degryse has served as the chairman of the board of SoftKinetic International SA since 2008.
+He is currently a director of Herpain Urbis Retail (since 2008) and previously served as a director of Herpain Urbis (from 2007 - 2013) and Herpain Enterprise (from 2008 - 2013).
 Herpain Urbis Retail, Herpain Urbis and Herpain Enterprise are related companies with expertise in real estate development and construction for office, residential and commercial real estate in Belgium.
 In addition, from March 2007 through March 2012 he served as a member of the supervisory board of Urbis SCA.
 Mr. Degryse is a member of the board of trustees and member of the finance and the audit committee of MOCA, the Museum of Contemporary Art in Los Angeles, California.
 Mr. Degryse is a graduate of the Solvay Business School at the University of Brussels, Belgium where he received a Master in Business Engineering.